microsoft/terminal/doc/specs/#4999 - Improved keyboard handling in Conpty.md

 ## Potential Issues

-[comment]: # What are some of the things that might cause problems with the fixes/features proposed?
-Consider how the user might be negatively impacted.
+_(no change expected)_

 ## Future considerations

-[comment]: # What are some of the things that the fixes/features might unlock in the future?
-Does the implementation of this spec enable scenarios?
+* We could also hypothetically use this same mechanism to send Win32-like mouse events to conpty, since similar to VT keyboard events, VT mouse events don't have the same fidelity that Win32 mouse events do.
+  - We could enable this with a different terminating character, like `"`
+* Client applications that want to be able to read full Win32 keyboard input from `conhost` _using VT_ will also be able to use OSC 1000;1 to do this.
+If they emit OSC 1000;1, then conhost will switch itself into `win32-input-mode`, and the client will read `win32-input-mode` encoded sequences as input.
+This could enable other cross-platform applications to also use win32-like input in the future.

 ## Options Considered

 ### Create our own format for `INPUT_RECORD`s

 * If we wanted to do this, then we'd probably want to have the Terminal only send input as this format, and not use the existing translator to synthesize VT sequences
     - Consider sending a ctrl down, '^A', ctrl up.
 We wouldn't want to send this as three sequences, because conpty will take the '^A' and synthesize _another_ ctrl down, ctrl up pair.
 * With conpty passthrough mode, we'd still need the `InpustStateMachineEngine` to convert these sequences into INPUT_RECORDs to translate back to VT
 * Wouldn't really expect client apps to ever _need_ this format, but it could always be possible for them to need it in the future.

 #### Pros:
 * Definitely gets us all the information that we need.